graphql/graphql-spec/spec/Section 6 -- Execution.md

 When subsections contain a `@stream` or `@defer` directive, these subsections are no longer required to execute serially.
-Execution of the deferred or streamed sections of the subsection may be executed in parallel, as defined in {ExecuteStreamField} and {ExecuteDeferredFragment}.
+Execution of the deferred or streamed sections of the subsection may be executed in parallel, as defined in {ExecuteDeferredGroupedFieldSets} and {ExecuteStreamField}.

-### Field Collection
+### Selection Set Analysis

-Before execution, the selection set is converted to a grouped field set by calling {CollectFields()}.
-Each entry in the grouped field set is a list of fields that share a response key (the alias if defined, otherwise the field name).
+Before execution, the selection set is converted to a grouped field set by calling {AnalyzeSelectionSet()} and {BuildGroupedFieldSets()}.
+Each entry in the grouped field set is a Field Group record describing all fields that share a response key (the alias if defined, otherwise the field name).
 This ensures all fields with the same response key (including those in referenced fragments) are executed at the same time.
-A deferred selection set's fields will not be included in the grouped field set.
-Rather, a record representing the deferred fragment and additional context will be stored in a list.
-The executor revisits and resumes execution for the list of deferred fragment records after the initial execution is initiated.
-This deferred execution would ‘re-execute’ fields with the same response key that were present in the grouped field set.

-As an example, collecting the fields of this selection set would collect two instances of the field `a` and one of field `b`:
+As an example, analysis of the fields of this selection set would return two instances of the field `a` and one of field `b`:

 ```graphql example